cklb/pymoskito/docs/tutorial/new_model.rst

 Its basic functions will be calculating the state derivatives and the output, dependant on the model parameters, the current state and the input values.

-Create a folder with a path of your choice.
+Create a folder within a path of your choice.
 All files created during this tutorial need to be stored here.
 Create a file called::